How to Grow and Care for Lady Slippers Orchid (Paphiopedilum Orchid) Indoors

 Light Requirements

-Regularly turn the pot to ensure that the Venus Slippers Orchid gets adequate light on all sides for uniform growth.
+Regularly turn the pot to ensure that the orchid gets adequate light on all sides for uniform growth and prevent lop-sided growth.

 Watering

-Water Lady Slippers Orchid thoroughly during the growing season while allowing the top 1-2 in. of soil to dry out between watering and maintain the soil consistently moist.
+Water Lady Slippers Orchid thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between watering and maintain the soil consistently moist.

 Lady Slippers Orchid is sensitive to chlorine and other chemicals dissolved in water, therefore, water with chlorine-free water like rain water.

-Paphiopedilum Orchids are less tolerant to dry soil due to the absence of pseudobulbs.
+Paphiopedilum Orchids unlike Cattleya (Corsage) Orchids are less tolerant to dry soil due to the absence of pseudobulbs.
 Therefore, take care not to overwater it.

 Temperature and Humidity

-The best temperatures for growing Lady Slippers Orchid indoors are between 10-290C.
-Warmer days and cooler night temperatures with a difference of 10-150C are ideal for this Orchid.
+The best temperatures for Lady Slippers Orchid are between 15-290C.
+Warmer days and cooler night temperatures with a difference of 10-150C are ideal for this orchid.
 The cool nights are essential to trigger flowering.

-Lady Slippers Orchid requires a humid environment to thrive.
+Lady Slippers Orchid requires a humidity of 60-80% to thrive.
 Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Learn more on how to increase humidity for houseplants.

-Do not mist the Paphiopedilum Orchid as it can lead to fungal diseases.
+Do not mist the orchid as it can lead to fungal diseases.
 Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.

 Fertilizer